vecnathewhisperd0/fdroid-website/_posts/2019-09-11-yaml-metadata.md

 amazing packaging team is almost done moving our entire database to `.yml`.

-For keeping things easy we will continue to ship a handy sub command so everyone can conveniently convert now deprecated `.txt` metadata files to `.yml`:
+To keep things easy, we will continue to ship a handy sub-command so everyone can conveniently convert now deprecated `.txt` metadata files to `.yml`: